 Very rarely will characters who find themselves outside of the ship require the use of the one way to talk to somebody in a vacuum without radio - going up to them and touching your helmet to theirs, allowing the vibrations to transmit directly from your suit to theirs.
 Even when distance, stellar activity, jamming, etc. are present, which would normally render most, if not all, radio communication impossible.
 Acoustic License prevails.

 It is standard cinematic convention that sound is always subjective - you hear what the characters are hearing.
 Since the ship can hear itself, and there is nothing else in the scene, it is natural to include audio from the ship's point of view.
 Deleting audio would only be correct if a character was somewhere able to see, but not hear, the ship.
-Another more 'technical' explanation has more to do with the rules of television production: a silent space battle is supposedly incredibly boring, and unlikely to attract viewers that have just tuned in.
+Another more 'technical' explanation has more to do with the rules of television production: a silent space battle is somewhere between incredibly boring and incredibly unsettling, and unlikely to attract viewers that have just tuned in or may even turn viewers off simply because our brains are telling us we should be hearing sound even if there is nothing to hear.

-The best justification so far is "auralization", where a ship creates sound effects as part of an In-UniverseViewer-Friendly Interface for its crew.
+The best justification so far actually links into the above in "auralization", where a ship creates sound effects as part of an In-UniverseViewer-Friendly Interface for its crew.
 If we can have 3D positional sound with home acoustic systems, why should spaceships not have audio representations of events to complement visuals?
 (It happens very rarely, however, that the auralization breaks, just like the artificial gravity never does.)
 Also, the sound of explosions could be justified by assuming that the radio equipment is destroyed last and transmits the sound of the explosion to the other ships.

 In Real Life, the inside of a spaceship is often noisier than the same machinery would be on the ground, because sound tends to echo a lot with nowhere to go.
 That said, while sound may not travel well, pressure waves do (because they're the result of matter, however scarce, interacting with each other) and so depending on how you define sound, things in space can produce a sort of 'noise'.